Geometric aspects of the Jacobian of a hyperplane arrangement: Concluding Remarks and Questions

 \begin{ques} With a view towards Terao's conjecture, is there a generically rigid graph $G$ with generic matroid $\matroid(G)$ and two frameworks $G(\mathbf{p})$ and $G(\mathbf{q})$ so that both $\A_{G(\mathbf{p})}$ and $\A_{G(\mathbf{q})}$ have the matroid $\matroid(G)$ and \begin{enumerate} \item $G(\mathbf{p})$ is infinitesimally flexible (so $\A_{G(\mathbf{p})}$ is not formal and so not free) but \item $\A_{G(\mathbf{q})}$ is free? \end{enumerate} \end{ques}

 A positive answer to Question~\ref{ques:graphs} would provide a counterexample to Terao's conjecture.
 As a first step, examine the characteristic polynomial of the matroid $\matroid(G)$.
 It can often be shown that this characteristic polynomial does not factor with non-negative integer roots and hence does not admit any free representations by Terao's celebrated factorization theorem~\cite{Terao-Factorization-1981}.
-For instance, one can show that the characteristic polynomial of $\matroid(G)$, where $G$ is a generically minimally rigid graph, factors over the real numbers only when $\matroid(G)$ is supersolvable (hence any representation of $\matroid(G)$ is free).
-So no generically minimally rigid graph can satisfy Question \ref{ques:graphs}.
-However, the question remains open for generically rigid graphs that are non-minimal.

 \begin{ques} The existence of non-trivial \wrep{}s for $\matroid(G)$, where $G$ is a generically minimally rigid graph, can be detected by the so-called \textit{pure condition} of White and Whiteley~\cite{WhiteWhiteleyAlgGeoStresses}.
 Is there a pure condition which detects non-trivial \wrep{}s up to rank $k$ for matroids that are appropriately \textit{minimal}? \end{ques}